Texas Biomed Discovery & Learning Initiative

 The internship program application period is now over.
 As applications are being reviewed, please check your email regularly until April 11th.

-Summer Internships for Graduate and Undergraduate Students
+Summer Internships for undergraduate and graduate students

 The summer internships at Texas Biomedical Research Institute (Texas Biomed) and the Southwest National Primate Research Center (SNPRC) are established to offer paid, hands-on, real-world experience with cutting-edge research, primate care, and administrative research support.
 It is our goal to provide all interns with a rich learning culture that encourages ongoing development of skills and knowledge.
 Texas Biomed and the SNPRC offer three(3) summer internship tracks to undergraduate and graduate students.